-Digital Readiness Level is increasing in almost all PP countries The report shows that more Member States perform Digital Tranformation Index in terms of digital technology integration.
+Digital Readiness Level is increasing in almost all PP countries the EU average in terms of digital technology integration.
 Northern and western EU Member States score highest in terms of digital transformation.
 Nevertheless, improvements are necessary for eastern and southern Member States, which are still lagging behind.